andersrex/restaurang/README.md

 ### Restaurang.fetch

-If you need a custom AJAX function for checking/renewing tokens or just want to be fancy, you can replace `Restaurang.ajax` with a `jQuery.ajax` compatible method.
+If you need a custom fetch function for checking/renewing tokens or just want to be fancy, you can replace `Restaurang.fetch` with a Fetch specification compatible function.

 ## TODO